daniel-aj-brown/3D-Engine/README.md

 # 3D-Engine

 This project consists of a Software 3D Graphics Renderer.
 The aim of this project was to learn how computers render 3D graphics.
-To do this, a 3D scene was created and a simple unit cube can be seen rotating around a world axis.
+To do this, a 3D scene was created with a simple unit cube rotating around a world axis.

 Upon initialisation the Engine will create an instance of a camera, the unit cube and a world axes.
 The controls are as follows: